adlnet/xAPI-Spec/xAPI.md

 * An Activity id SHOULD use a domain that the creator is authorized to use for this purpose.
 * An Activity id SHOULD be created according to a scheme that makes sure all Activity ids within that domain remain unique.
-* An LRS MUST NOT treat references to the same id as references to different activities.
+* An LRS MUST NOT treat references to the same id as references to different Activities.
 * An LRS MUST ignore any information which indicates two authors or organizations may have used the same Activity id.
 * An LRS MAY accept small corrections to the Activity’s definition.
 For example, it would be okay for an LRS to accept spelling fixes, but it may not accept changes to correct responses.
-* An Activity Provider MUST ensure that Activity ids are not re-used across multiple activities.
+* An Activity Provider MUST ensure that Activity ids are not re-used across multiple Activities.
 * An Activity Provider MUST only generate states or Statements against a certain Activity id that are compatible and consistent with states or Statements previously stored against the same id.
 * An Activity Provider MUST NOT allow new versions (i.e. revisions or other platforms) of the Activity